-'Informal' smart casual for men can usually be interpreted as jeans for men but smart, clean, dark-coloured jeans.
+It may be worth considering the details of the invitation before asking the host or hostess for advice.
+It can usually be interpreted as jeans for men but smart, clean, dark-coloured jeans.
+Remember you are going out so change from what you have been wearing at home.
 Other than in high summer or on the beach, trousers are better than shorts and polo shirts better than collarless t-shirts.
+Just because an event is informal it is not synonymous with making no effort.